 About the logical expressions of the CIDOC CRM

 The present CIDOC CRM specifications are annotated with logical axioms, providing an alternative formal expressions of the CIDOC CRM ontology.
-This section briefly introduces the assumptions that are at the basis of the logical expression of the CIDOC CRM (for a fully detailed account of the logical expression of semantic data modelling, see [1]).
+This section briefly introduces the assumptions that are at the basis of the logical expression of the CIDOC CRM (for a fully detailed account of the logical expression of semantic data modelling, see Reiter (1984)).

 The CIDOC CRM is expressed in terms of the primitives of semantic data modelling.
 As such, it consists of: